mattereppe/otupy/README.md

 Usage and extension of openc2lib have a shallow learning curve because data structures are explicitly designed to follow the language specification.
 Differently from many other implementations publicly available, introducing new transfer protocols, new message encoding formats, new profiles, and new implementations of actuators does not require modification to the core package; these extensions are easily to introduce because they largely reflect the language specification, hence minimal comprehension of the openc2lib is required to getting started.

+The openc2lib currently provides:
+- the implementation of the core functions that implement the OpenC2 Architecture and Language Specification;
+- an implementation of the json encoder;
+- an implementation of the HTTP transfer protocol;
+- the definition of the SLPF profile;
+- a dumb implementation of an actuator for the SLPF profile.

 ## Getting started

 ### Background